janaxs/javascript-style-guide/README.md

 For example:

-* Atom with plugin linter-jscs and linter-jshint.
+* Atom with plugin linter-jscs, linter-eslint and linter-jshint.